MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 ```
 Let's go through this line-by-line:

-- when we'll compile Rust, we'll generate a Shared Object file.
+- when we compile Rust, it generates a Shared Object file.
-  The `lib` variable will hold its filepath - you don't need to
+  The `lib` variable holds its filepath;
-  do anything here, just let Polars' `_get_shared_lib_location`
-  figure it out.
 - Polars has several namespaces which group together related
   functionality: `.list`, `.str`, `.dt`, and more.
-We'll add one
+We'll register one
   more, `.mp`, to which we'll add functionality from our minimal
-  plugin.
-This is what `register_expr_namespace` does.
+  plugin;
-- Within the `.mp` namespace, we'll define our amazing do-nothing
+- Within the `.mp` namespace, we'll register our amazing do-nothing
-  function: `noop`, using the `register_plugin` function.
-  We'll need to pass the following arguments:

-    * `lib`: location of Shared Object file.
-    * `symbol`: name of the Rust function we wish to call.
-We
-      haven't written any Rust yet, but let's put `noop` here
-      for now, and we'll implement the `noop` function in Rust
-      later.
-    * `is_elementwise`: this affects how our function works in
-      a group-by context.
-If your function operates independently
-      for each row, then set this to `True`.
-Else, if your function
-      needs to consider the whole column, set this to `False`.
-      Incorrectly setting this to `True` could result in wrong results
-      in a group-by operation!
-In our case, `noop` will look at each
-      row and just return its value as-is, without considering the
-      values of other rows in the column.
-Therefore, we set
-      `is_elementwise=True`.

-That's it!
+  function `noop`.
+For now, don't pay attention to `elementwise`,
+  we'll get back to that later.

 ## Let's get Rusty

 We'll need to make two files:

-- `lib.rs`: list any Rust modules we want to use.
+- `src/lib.rs`: list any Rust modules we want to use.
 We'll
   put `expressions` here (which we define in the next bullet point).

     ```Rust